ThinkDataEd/curriculum/docs/unit2/lab2f.md

 * **Write up your answer as a statistical analysis.
 Create a plot and explain how the plot
 supports your conclusion.
 Be sure to also explain why shuffling your data is important.**

+###**Comparing Mean Fares**
+* What about if instead of calculating the median fare price for each group after a shuffle, we calculated the mean fare price and took the difference (mean_survivor – mean_victim).

+* **If we did this 500 times, what do you predict the distribution of differences will look like?**

+* Use the ```do``` and the ```shuffle``` functions to shuffle the passenger’s survival status 500 times.

+    - For each shuffle, compute each group’s mean fare paid.

+    - After shuffling your data, use the ```mutate``` function to create a variable called ```diff``` which is the mean fare of survivors minus the mean fare of non-survivors.

+* **What does the shuffled data reveal?
+Does the answer to the research question below change when using the mean fares instead of the median fares?**

+*Is there any evidence to suggest that those who survived paid a higher fare than those who died?*